lolmaxz/eden-better-giveaway-bot/README.md

 - ⭐ Supporter roles with extra entries
 - 🔒 Whitelist role requirements
 - 👥 Multiple role support (up to 5 roles)
+- ✅ **Always Eligible Roles**: Specify roles that can always participate in giveaways, regardless of other requirements (Perfect for staff perks by example)

 ### Management Tools